 Ridge is a somewhat small town located in the state of New York.
 With a population of 13,421 people and three constituent neighborhoods, Ridge is the 147th largest community in New York.

-Unlike some towns, Ridge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ridge are a mix of both white- and blue-collar jobs.
+Ridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ridge is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Ridge who work in office and administrative support (14.36%), teaching (10.76%), and sales jobs (8.86%).
+There are especially a lot of people living in Ridge who work in office and administrative support (16.81%), sales jobs (9.79%), and teaching (9.24%).

-The education level of Ridge citizens is a little higher than the average for US cities and towns: 24.46% of adults in Ridge have at least a bachelor's degree.
+The population of Ridge overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Ridge, 23.09% have at least a bachelor's degree.

+Ridge is a somewhat ethnically-diverse town.
 The people who call Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ridge include Irish, German, English, and Polish.
+Important ancestries of people in Ridge include Irish, German, Polish, and English.

 The most common language spoken in Ridge is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Chinese.